-When are spring/fall break and long weekends so that I can plan travel or to have visitors?
+When are semester breaks and long weekends so that I can plan for travel or visiting friends and family?

-Each semester does have a break but they vary each year, depending on the university schedule.
-Spring break 2014 dates will be posted here in the fall.
-No travel should be booked without consulting with the semester schedule to ensure that your plans do not conflict with any programs commitments.
+Each semester does have a break but they vary each year, depending on each university's schedule.
+No travel should be booked without consulting with your university's schedule for the semester that you will be studying in Cape Town to ensure that your plans do not conflict with any programs commitments.

 The program dates take into account that students will need some time to acclimate before the semester.
 But if students do wish to arrive sooner, before the start of the program, please note that they are responsible for their transportation from the airport and all accomodations until the start of the semester.

-There are many options for places to stay and students can contact the ISA staff in Cape Town for suggestions.
+There are many options for places to stay near program housing and universities.
+Some information will be given during pre-departure orientation and in your pre-departure handbook, but students can also ask the ISA on-site staff for suggesstions.